victoiren79-hash/SkillForge/README.md

 You want to learn something new.
 You open YouTube.
 You open Reddit.
 An hour later, you've read about *how to learn* but haven't practiced anything — and the motivation is fading.

-That's not a you problem.
-That's a missing-product problem.

 Most people don't quit hobbies because they lack discipline.
 They quit because there's no clear path, and building one from scratch takes time they don't have.

 ---